NebraLtd/Helium-Guides/docs/indoor-rockpi-hotspot/overview.md

 #### RoHS

-All our ROCK Pi miners have been tested under the EU RoHS Directive 2011/65/ EU and its amendmant directive 2015/863/EU� You can view the certification [here](https://github.com/NebraLtd/Helium-Guides/tree/main/docs/certifications/indoor/rock-pi/RoHS)
+All our ROCK Pi miners have been tested under the EU RoHS Directive 2011/65/ EU and its amendment directive 2015/863/EU You can view the certification [here](https://github.com/NebraLtd/Helium-Guides/tree/main/docs/certifications/indoor/rock-pi/RoHS)